Ripple (XRP) 101 - Everything You Need To Know

 Why would the low price make Ripple worth the investment?
 Today, it has a wide mainstream appeal, and it is still growing.
 Products such as RippleNet have shaken the global payments sector and more is still coming.
 As such, XRP might gain more mainstream usage, the result of which could be a higher valuation.
 The possibility of XRP price growth in the future should provide a strong incentive for one to invest in it today.

-Another thing that gives Ripple value is that it solves problems that consumers and businesses alike have grappled with for years.
+Another thing that gives the cryptocurrency value is that it solves problems that consumers and businesses alike have grappled with for years.
 While consumers want convenience and lower transaction costs, businesses want faster transaction speeds.
 RippleNet achieves these and it can do better.
 Undoubtedly, Ripple will play a greater role in international payments, especially if the world continues to shift towards digital payments.

 Ripple Labs is the company responsible for developing Ripple.
 Ripple is a blockchain platform that provides payment solutions where its vision, according to the Ripple website, is to enable the world to move value the same way information moves.
 RippleNet is Ripple Labs’ flagship product and it boasts more than 300 financial institutions drawn from 40 countries as its clients.